United States Post Office-Helper Main

 The U.S. Post Office-Helper Main at 45 S. Main in Helper, Utah was built in 1938.
 It has also been known as Helper Main Post Office.
-It was listed on the National Register of Historic Places in 1989.
+In 1989, it was listed as part of the National Register of Historic Places.
 The post office is located in the Helper Commercial District.

-It includes a mural by artist Jenne Magafan.
+The office features a mural by an artist named Jenne Magafan.